-How to Apply for Confirmation in Scotland
+How to apply for confirmation in Scotland

 Start with the Scottish route, not an England and Wales checklist